Email Marketing KPIs

 What Are Key Performance Indicators?

-Key characteristics of KPIs include:
+Critical characteristics of KPIs include:

-Why KPIs for Email Marketing are Important?
+Why Are KPIs For Email Marketing Important?

 There could be different reasons for tracking email marketing KPIs, but the primary goal is to measure email performance and optimize email campaigns based on key metrics.

 By tracking email KPIs, you can assess what works for your audience and what doesn’t.
-It helps you create more effective email campaigns, save time and money and boost return on investments (ROI).
+It helps you create more effective email campaigns, save time and money, and boost return on investments (ROI).

 Source: YouTube

-Eight Email Markeitng KPIs To Track
+Eight Email Marketing KPIs To Track

 Here are eight email marketing KPIs to track: